ChrisEstanol/Rails-Cart-API/README.md

-### Cart WEB
-* I used Redis for the cart as it seems best practice to not store temporary variables in the database.

-### Cart API
+### Cart WEB / API
-* Authorisation token was working up until the last commit when I created new views and used Jbuilder.

-### Testing
+A simple shop App with Cart and API for educational purpose

+* Shopping cart web with Redis.
+* Shopping cart API with token authentication
+* JSON camelcase
+* Model and features Testing